opendnssec/odslab/hsm-testing.md

         > sudo ods-hsmutil info

 2. You need to configure your tokens in OpenDNSSEC.
 The repository name is what OpenDNSSEC uses to identify the tokens internally.
 Note that the repository name is not the same as the HSM token label.
-Don’t forget to replace XXXX with the User PIN set used when initializing the token.
+Don’t forget to replace XXXX with the User PIN set used when initializing the token and be sure the indicated Module is correct.

         > sudo vim /etc/opendnssec/conf.xml